 McKitterick speaks regularly about science fiction and writing for academic conferences, fan conventions, libraries, public events, schools, webcasts, and National Public Radio.

 Some highlights include serving as keynote speaker at the 2012 UCO Liberal Arts Symposium XXIV, where he presented "Science Fiction: Mythologies for a Changing Age."
 In 2014, gave the plenary address about SF for the Southwest Philosophical Society Conference keynote speaker, and in August 2015 he delivered a keynote talk, "Positive Feedback Loops: Science and Science Fiction," at the University of Iowa Medical Scientist Training Program's annual research event.
-His first Special Guest convention appearance was In October-November 2019, he was a Special Guest See recent and upcoming appearances on his website.
+His first Special Guest convention appearance was at Nebraska's ConStellation.
+In October-November 2019, he was a Special Guest at the China SF Convention in Beijing.
+See recent and upcoming appearances on his website.

 McKitterick served as nominations director for the Theodore A. Sturgeon Memorial Award for best short SF story of the year from 1992–2015, when Kij Johnson took over the role.
 Starting in 2002, he has served as nominations director and juror for the John W. Campbell Memorial Award for best SF novel of the year, and was named Chair in 2018.
 He also regularly serves on outside writing and awards juries.